Alex23rodriguez/cligame/README.md

 - `python myscript.py t 5` will start a 5 minute game.
-- `python myscript.py c 10` will start a game that ends after correctly answering 10 questions in a row. and so on.
+- `python myscript.py c 10` will start a game that ends after correctly answering 10 questions in a row.

 ### Further configuration

 You can customize different aspects of the game using the following flags:

 - `-q` or `--quiet` to disable feedback.
-After answering a question, there will be no indication whether the answer was correct or not until the end of the game.
+After answering a question, there will be no indication whether the answer was correct or not.
 - `-e` or `--noexplain` to disable explanations.
 Upon answering a question incorrectly, the correct answer won't be shown.
 - `-r` or `--repeat` to enable repetition.
 Upon answering a question incorrectly, the same question will be asked until the correct answer is given.
 Currently, this must be handled by the function created by the user, as indicated by the `repeated` argument (will change soon).